JulianFP/project-W/doc/api.rst

 This page is of interest to developers of Project-W, but also to people who want to write custom clients for it (like bash or python scripts or anything else).
 If the latter is the case then focus on the client-facing routes and ignore the runner-facing ones.

 .. note::
-   If you want to develop a client that is intended to replace the current frontend (not just as an addition) then make sure that is has an ``/local/activate``, an ``/auth/local/reset-password`` and an ``/auth/oidc-accept`` route!
-The backend expects that the client has these since it puts them into the emails it sends to the users and forwards the user the the last one for the OIDC login flow.
-The first two routes should accept a ``token`` as a query string that contains the activation/password reset token.
+   If you want to develop a client that is intended to replace the current frontend (not just as an addition) then make sure that is has an ``/local/activate`` and an ``/auth/local/reset-password`` route!
+The backend expects that the client has these since it puts them into the emails it sends to the users and forwards.
+They should accept a ``token`` as a query string that contains the activation/password reset token.

 .. _general-label: